 - Repeat until they have learned to go in the litter box.

 Another accessory I ordered when we chose to potty train that has been a game changer is a little broom and dustpan to sweep the poopies up.
-It’s quick and easy.
-It also helps teach the bunny to do all their business in the litter box.
+It’s quick and easy, and it also helps teach the bunny to do all their business in the litter box.

 Potty training your bunny is a fun endeavor.
-With a little work and persistence, your bunny will be running around your house in no time.
+With some work and persistence, your bunny will run around your house in no time.

 Thanks for learning about how to potty train your bunny.
 Now, it’s time to start potty training!
 Good Luck!
 If you have any questions, please don’t hesitate to ask!
 Please read my “How to Successfully Prepare for a New Bunny” post for more tips and tricks!